Oklou: 2020–2023: Galore and collaborations

-2024-present: Choke Enough
+2024–present: Choke Enough

 In 2024, Mayniel began talking about a potential new project, before releasing a first single "Family and Friends" in September 2024, accompanied by a music video directed by Gil Gharbi.
 This track also included additional vocals from Casey MQ, Cecile Believe and Zsela.
 Only a month later, in October 2024, a double A-side single containing the tracks "Obvious" and "Harvest Sky" was released, the latter of which featured Underscores, an American hyperpop artist.
 This was followed only a month later with a fourth promotional track titled "Choke Enough", accompanied by an announcement for an album of the same name, later released on February 7, 2025, on the French label Because Music.
 The singles "Take Me by the Hand" featuring Bladee, and "Blade Bird" were also released to promote the album.

 The album charted in several countries, including France, Belgium, and the United Kingdom.
 The album was also critically well-received, with Pitchfork writing "the French electronic pop darling presents a twilit fusion of Y2K worship, Baroque polyphony, and elegant, opaque ambiance".
 Paste Magazine praised Mayniel for her use of field recordings and nostalgia-based musicianship.

-In May 2025, she was announced as a supporting act on Lorde's upcoming Ultrasound World Tour.
+In May 2025, she was announced as a supporting act for the Esch-sur-Alzette date on Lorde's Ultrasound World Tour, however the concert was postponed due to illness without Oklou as an opener for the rescheduled date.

 In July 2025, Mayniel released remixes of select tracks from the album, featuring remixes by Jamesjamesjames, Malibu, Nick Léon Broward, and Aaron Hibell.

 In October 2025, she released a song "Viscus" with British avant-pop musician FKA twigs.
 This was followed by an announcement of a deluxe edition of Choke Enough, titled Choke Enough: Expansion Pack.
 This version, released on October 30, 2025, featured four new songs, including "Viscus".
-In October 2025, it was also announced via X that Mayniel is featured on the remix of British pop singer-songwriter PinkPantheress's "Girl Like Me", appearing the remix album Fancy Some More.
+In October 2025, it was also announced via X that Mayniel is featured on the remix of British pop singer-songwriter PinkPantheress's "Girl Like Me", appearing on the remix album Fancy Some More.

+In November 2025, she released a single titled Crystallise My Tears with British music producer Danny L Harle and English singer MNEK.

+In 2026, she was announced as a member of the 2026 Cannes Film Festival Critics' Week jury.
+In 2026, Mayniel performed at a series of music festivals, including Coachella, We Love Green, and Primavera Sound.
+Regarding the latter, Mayniel urged for better working conditions following adverse weather.
+Mayniel produced the score for the 2026 film In Waves with Robin Coudert (also known as ROB).